greet.py from argh import * @command def main(name='unknown user'): return 'Hello ' + name + '!' dispatch_command(main)

 - why the @command decorator for just one of the two functions?

 - do return and print behave equally?

-- what's the difference between dispatch_command() from one example and the more complex version from another one?
+- what's the difference between dispatch_command() and dispatch_commands()?
+What's going on under the hood?

 Then, you'll want to provide help per command and per argument; to specify aliases, data types, namespaces and...

 Let's start with an almost real-life example where we define some commands.
 First, import :class:`~argh.helpers.ArghParser` (an extended version of the standard :class:`argparse.ArgumentParser`) and the decorator :func:`~argh.decorators.arg` which we'll use to tell the parser what arguments should given function accept: